EkEgg/DuoText/README.md

 - translations;
 - adaptations;
-- comparisons;
-- others.
+- comparisons.

 It's true that most people interested in these topics have more adequate tools for them.
 However, sometimes one only needs the most basic tools, and DuoText is suited for those cases.

-It's also my way to practice Java programming and software development using AWT and Swing APIs.
-I hope you enjoy.
+It's also my way to learn Java programming and software development using Swing and AWT.

 ## Features